After decades of experience riding a bike in winter, here is the definitive guide to keeping hands warm on a bike in winter.

 Tell me About Pogies!

-Mittens that stay on your bike mean that you can pull your hand out to flip the bird, and they can tell that your uncovered middle finger is up.
+Mittens that stay on your bike mean that you can pull your hand out to flip the bird, and whoever you are waving to can tell that your uncovered middle finger is up.
 They mean that you can have light gloves or bare hands, so if you decide to check your phone, you can work it.
 If you want to take a video, pull out your camera and go, because you don’t have to remove and stow your mitts to do it.

 Aside from the dexterity, pogies are way bigger than mittens.
 That’s not that great until you realize that you can fit way more insulation in a pogie than you can in a reasonable mitten.
 Pogies are warmer.
 They are handy in other ways too.
 Though the ones I make currently won’t hold a family sized bag of Cheetos like the ones I made for the ITI, you can certainly still fit granola bars and other snacks in them and prevent breaking teeth on frozen food.